 Implementing NMIS 2021: The project combines both the Oslo manual approach for measuring innovation, as well as the UNIDO methodology for measuring systems of innovation.

 The Firm-Level Innovation component aims to cover 58 sectors in manufacturing and related services, including large, medium, small and micro firms.
 The firm level innovation survey will focus on capturing data related to types of innovation, process of innovation, access to finance and information for innovation and factors affecting the innovation activities in a firm.

-The Sectorial System of Innovation component focuses on measuring the interaction between the system actors, relative barriers to innovation, as well as the convergence or divergence of current policy instruments in addressing the needs of actors of the system (firms, industry associations, government, Knowledge Based Institutions (KBI), Financial Institutions (FI), institutions supporting technical change and arbitrageurs).
+The Sectorial System of Innovation component focuses on measuring the interaction between the system actors, relative barriers to innovation, as well as the convergence or divergence of current policy instruments in addressing the needs of actors of the system (firms, industry associations, government, Knowledge Based Institutions (KBI), Financial Institutions (FI), Institutions Supporting Technical Change (ISTCs), business incubators and arbitrageurs).
 This component focuses on five strategic sectors; Food & Beverages, Textiles & Apparel, Automotive, Pharmaceuticals, and ICT.